 TDC has previously written about the 1000-nit display that ships with the P4P+, and we were unbelievably impressed with the screen in broad daylight.
 The CrystalSky Monitors (available in 5.5″ and 7.85″ screens) take that a substantial step forward.
 They are not only much brighter, but they are professional grade, with a military-spec look about them.
 The larger screen can run from 4-5 hours continuously (with external battery) while the 5.5″ unit can run 5-6 hours.
 That battery, by the way, has been designed to run in temperature extremes ranging from -20°C to 40°C (the units have an internal cooling system).

 You can find more info on the new monitor system here.
 Pricing has not been announced yet, nor has a shipping date.
 Some well-placed rumors suggest the larger of the two pro monitors will be around the $1200 mark.

 Brand New Drone Models?

 Given the fall that DJI had, no one was really anticipating any brand new #drone models at the show (though gorgeous, the Chinese New Year P4 isn’t really a new product with new features).
 It released the foldable Mavic Pro in September, and the high-end Inspire 2 at a major launch event in Los Angeles, where invited guests watched the Inspire 2 and its X5S cameras capture what was essentially a real-time short film.

-Those drones of course, will still take centre stage at CES 2017 – along with everything else you’ve just seen.
+Those drones, of course, will still take center stage at CES 2017 – along with everything else you’ve just seen.